 2019 Visual Arts Individual Artist Fellowship Applications Now Open

-COLUMBUS, Ohio — Applications are now open for the 2018 Visual Arts Fellowship through 5 p.m. on Saturday, June 30.
+COLUMBUS, Ohio — Applications are open for the 2019 Visual Arts Fellowship through 5 p.m. on Wednesday, June 26.
 The fellowship is a partnership between the Greater Columbus Arts Council and the Columbus Museum of Art, which culminates in a public exhibition.
 The works of the 2018 fellowship recipients will be on view June 14 – Sept.
 29, 2019 at the Columbus Museum of Art as part of the 2019 Greater Columbus Arts Council Visual Arts Exhibition.

-Access to the online application and 2018 guide is available through the Arts Council’s Individual Artist Fellowships page.
-Any questions should be directed to Alison Barret, Grants & Services Director, at (614) 221-8406 or email@example.com.
+Access to the online application and 2019 guide is available through the Arts Council’s Individual Artist Fellowships page.
+Any questions should be directed to McKenzi Swinehart, Grants & Services Manager, at (614) 221-8746 or firstname.lastname@example.org.

 # # #